robfletcher/Resume/resume.md

 I am an experienced professional web developer with a passion for quality software.
 I enjoy engaging with clients & users to deliver innovative, usable solutions.
 I'm skilled in both server-side and front-end technologies and experienced with agile practices such as test-driven and behaviour-driven development, pair programming & continuous integration.

 I am constantly learning and extending my skills.
 I contribute to open-source projects, blog about software development and have spoken at several conferences internationally.
-In my free time I cycle, read and enjoy music.
+In my free time I cycle, read, mix cocktails and enjoy music.

 ## Skills